What is Asbestos?

 In a pre 1990’s building or house, some of the materials that may contain asbestos include:

-- Walls and Ceilings: drywall mud, plaster, cement board, textured coatings (stipple/popcorn), ceiling tiles
+- Walls and Ceilings: drywall mud, textured coatings (stipple/popcorn), ceiling tiles

 - Flooring: vinyl sheet and mastic, vinyl tile, poured flooring/leveling compound, asphalt flooring

-- Interior Insulation: spray insulation, vermiculite (blown-in insulation for attics), paper backing (fiberglass insulation), electrical wiring
+- Interior Insulation: spray insulation, vermiculite (blown-in insulation for attics), paper backing (fiberglass insulation), on electrical wiring

 - Heating and Ducting: furnace duct tape and insulation, pipe insulation, hot water tank insulation, mastic, rope and gaskets, cement board, and cardboard insulation